tableau/extensions-api/docs/trex_getstarted.md

 ---
 ### Examine the source code for the extension

 Looking at the files that make up an extension will give you an idea of how an extension is constructed.

-1. Browse to the directory where the DataSources samples is located.
+1. Browse to the directory where the DataSources sample is located.
 For example, if you downloaded or cloned the GitHub repository, go to `\extensions-api\Samples\DataSources`.

 2. Open the `datasources.html` file in your favorite Text or Code editor.
-This HTML pages provides the interface that users see when they load the extension.
+This HTML page provides the interface that users see when they load the extension.
 This file includes links to the Extensions API library file and to the file that contains all the JavaScript code for the extension.

     ```html
     <!-- Extensions Library  -->